Security and privacy are our number one priority.

 Secure remote offsite database backup every hour.

 Our system status page is kept updated with releases and outages.
-Our last unplanned (partial) outage was 5 October 2015.
+Our last unplanned (partial) outage was in May 2020 and was under 8 minutes.
+Our uptime year to date (May 2019 – May 2020) is 99.999%.

 PCI compliance & Credit card processing

 Our credit card processors, Recurly & Stripe are certified to PCI Service Provider Level 1.
 This is the most stringent level of certification available.

 Customer Thermometer does not hold credit card numbers or billing information on its servers.
 Our staff do not have access to credit card numbers.